 I was a little nervous about the intensive session.
-I’d done my homework beforehand.
-I’d asked for referrals and spoke to 4 different women about their experience.
-I knew what to expect.
+I’d done my homework beforehand and asked for referrals.
+Four different women spoke to me about their experience so I knew what to expect.
 I knew she was going to speak to other parts of me, perhaps the little girl in me.
-I wanted it to be different from my previous woo-woo encounters.
+This time I wanted it to be different from my previous woo-woo encounters.

 We started with fear.
 I thought fear was a big part of me.
 It was the thing that was holding me back in my business, in my life.
 My mom used to say I was scared of my own shadow.
 I was always told how shy I was growing up and even as an adult.
 It’s an ingrained belief.
 But when the coach tried to speak with fear, it or I had trouble answering.
 I felt like I was doing it wrong.
 I couldn’t seem to tap into fear.

 So, she tried a completely different path and started to ask questions of the part of me called joy.
 That part was there.
 Answers came easily.
 Joy had been suppressed for a long time.
 As a little girl though it was strong.
 I recalled playing with my Barbies alone in my room, building a house for them out of a cardboard box and decorating it.
 I was proud of that house and played with it for hours on end.
-I loved dressing up my Barbies in different outfits and hanging their clothes on little hangars or folding them neatly in drawers.
+My love of dressing up my Barbies in different outfits and hanging their clothes on little hangars or folding them neatly in drawers was palpable.
 I was KonMaried, long before that was a thing.
 My mom often didn’t even know where I was because I was playing so quietly up in my room.
 Was I a loner?
 Maybe, but I was happy in my own creative make-believe world.
 I was joyful.

 I also remember my favourite birthday gift from a friend whose mom had hand-sewn a jumpsuit for my Barbie.
 It had wide bell-bottom legs and shiny bric brac trim down the front.
 It was wrapped up in a little flat box, like a box a wallet would come in or a pair of gloves.
-It was the best gift ever.
+This little hand-sewn jumpsuit was the best gift ever.
 It brought me joy.

 As I grew older and presumably wiser, I came to believe that my innate love of clothes and creating outfits, and dressing up dolls was frivolous, not a serious talent.
 You couldn’t make a living at it.
 In fact, I proved that by going to Design School and getting a Diploma in Fashion Merchandising and working in retail for a while.
 Of course, the money wasn’t great so I went back to school, got a Bachelor of Commerce degree, an accounting designation, and worked in a field that paid well but did not spark any joy in me.